rundeck/docs/docs/manual/job-workflows.md

 After releasing the select Job, it will land in the desired position and the step order will be updated.

-If you wish to Undo the step reordering, press the "Undo" link above the steps.
+To Undo the step reordering, press the "Undo" link above the steps.

 The "Redo" button can be pressed to reapply the last undone change.